OpenEndpoints/endpoints/gitbook/configuration/tasks/email-task.md

 • \<attachment-static filename="path/foo.pdf"> takes the foo.pdf file out of the static directory and includes it as an attachment in the email.
 Variables are not allowed in the filename attribute.

 • \<attachment-transformation name="a-transformation" filename="invoice-${invoice-number}.pdf"/>.
 For each of the elements, the transformation is executed, and the resulting bytes are attached as a file to the sent email.
 The name of the file is specified in the filename attribute, variables are expanded.

+• \<attachment-ooxml-parameter-expansion source="foo.docx" filename="invoice-${invoice-number}.pdf"/> will read in the file “foo.docx” from the “ooxml-responses” directory under the Endpoint's configuration and replace any ${foo} variables in the document's body, and deliver it.
+Only DOCX is supported; DOC is not supported.
+The name of the file is specified in the filename attribute, parameters like ${foo} are expanded.

 • \<attachments-from-request-file-uploads/>.
 This includes as attachments all file uploads that have been uploaded to this request.
 Any attachment may (optionally) have attributes such as if="${foo}" equals="bar".